 Verso Feminist Classics

-Books in the series include Michele Wallace's Black Macho and the Myth of the Superwoman, Kumari Jayawardena's seminal text on transnational feminism, Feminism and Nationalism in the Third World, and Christine Delphy's classic analysis of gender relations and patriarchy under capitalism, Close to Home.
+Part of our Feminist Classics series, these books sit alongside Michele Wallace's Black Macho and the Myth of the Superwoman, Kumari Jayawardena's seminal text on transnational feminism – Feminism and Nationalism in the Third World, and Christine Delphy's classic analysis of gender relations and patriarchy under capitalism, Close to Home, among others.

 Elizabeth Martínez’s unique Chicana voice has been formed through over thirty years of experience in the movements for civil rights, women’s liberation, and Latina/o empowerment.
 In De Colores Means All of Us, Martínez presents a radical Latina perspective on race, liberation and identity.
 She describes the provocative ideas and new movements created by the rapidly expanding US Latina/o community as it confronts intensified exploitation and racism.
 Includes a foreword by Angela Davis.